jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Yet they didn’t notice, that the data transmission, data storage, and data viewing technologies of the movie industry was now almost entirely digital.

 Except movie distribution.
-People still had to drive to pick up their DVD’s or visit a movie theatre.
+People still had to drive to pick up their DVD’s or less likely visit a movie theatre.
 Hence, people still needed to concentrate around movie theatres, rental stores, or TV guides (i.e. the castles with gatekeepers), to access their digital data.

 Until they didn’t.